 BOOK II.
-Besides the stimulus given to the mercantile enterprise CHAP.
-XII. of the United Kingdom by the abolition of the exclusive privileges of the Company, the return of tranquillity in Europe re-opened the Eastern seas to the traffic of the Continent; and the merchants of the European States,1 of France especially, actively engaged in the interchange of their national fabrics with the valuable products of art and nature in Hindustan.
+Besides the stimulus given to the mercantile enterprise nine of the Company, the return of tranquillity in 1814-23.
+Europe re-opened the Eastern seas to the traffic of the Continent; and the merchants of the European States, of France especially, actively engaged in the interchange of their national fabrics with the valuable products of art and nature in Hindustau.